wehlutyk/thesis/content/3-gistr-3-methods.md

 Subjects took an average 37 minutes to complete the 25 transformations, and were rewarded with £4.25 on average.

 We now detail the evaluation of data quality and the measures that were taken to improve it.
-The section after this will focus on the fit of task parameters and source complexity, before moving on to the analysis and results.
+The section after that will focus on the fit of task parameters and source complexity, before moving on to the analysis and results.

 ### Data quality